sevenecks/lambda-moo-programming/README.md

 I've been worried that we might lose some server patches to time.
 Also they aren't really gathered anywhere on GitHub, just on [LisDude MOO Resources](http://www.lisdude.com/moo/) and random source forge unmainted LambdaMOO repos.
 So I'm starting to collect them here.
 If you have any, throw them up in a pull request please!

 * [FileIO 1.5p3](patches/fileio-1.5p3) (Todd Sundsted version)

+### Server Setup
+### Automated Local Environment Setup (Stunt & LambdaCore)
+Since I abuse virtual machines for this sort of thing and don't retain the data from them, I have created a repository, [moolite](https://github.com/amnsia/moolite), to reproduce my environment without much typing.
+It consists of the [Stunt](https://github.com/toddsundsted/stunt) server and the latest LambdaCore database from Brendan's [LambdaMOO](https://github.com/SevenEcks/LambdaMOO) repo.
+Right now it's a couple of shell scripts, but I will be adding more to it and the quickstart in the README. -- amnsia.

 ### Code
 There are some code samples for enterprising developers to check out.
 It's limited for now, please feel free to put a pull request in for any code you'd like included.